TangoSEO/seorepairlab/src/content/pages/english/terms-conditions.md

 **Effective Date:** July, 2022

-Welcome to SEO Repair Lab ("we," "our," or "us").
-By accessing or using our website, <https://seorepairlab.com> ("Website"), you agree to comply with and be bound by the following Terms and Conditions ("Terms").
-If you do not agree with these Terms, please do not use our Website.
+Welcome to SEO Repair Lab ("I," "my," or "me").
+By accessing or using my website, <https://seorepairlab.com> ("Website"), you agree to comply with and be bound by the following Terms and Conditions ("Terms").
+If you do not agree with these Terms, please do not use my Website.

 ### Acceptance of Terms